CentaurusInfra/arktos/docs/design-proposals/arch/arktos_scale_out.md

 The key idea is to split the entire control plane into multiple partitions by tenants and by hosts.
 And there is no single "system partition".
 Any partition can fail without bringing down the entire control plane.

 There are two types of partitions in Arktos:  tenant partition and resource manager.
-They handle different workloads and scale independently:
+They manage various workloads and scale independently:

-* Tenant Partition: handles traffic from public users, such as CRUD pods/deployments/jobs/statefulsets/.
-Basically all activities and resources that belong to tenants.
+* Tenant Partition: Handles workloads from tenant users, such as CRUD pods/deployments/jobs/statefulsets/.
+It stores all API resources belong to tenants, and serves all API requests from these tenants.
 * Resource Manager: a resource manager manages a host group.
-It serves the heartbeat traffic and status update traffic from all these hosts.
+It stores API resources related to these hosts, like nodes, node leases, daemonSets, etc. These resources don't belong to any tenant.
+A resource manager also serves the heartbeat traffic and status update traffic from all these hosts.

-Tenant partitions and resource managers can scale independent from each other:
+Tenant partitions and resource managers can scale independently from each other:

 * If we have more hosts, we deploy more resource managers.
 * If we have more tenants or tenant workloads are high, we deploy more tenant partitions.